-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) school safe working policy/guidelines so that intervention can occur; Where a member of staff returning to the workplace has raised concerns about their safety or wellbeing due to the risk of COVID-19, where necessary their line manager will complete a risk assessment addressing COVID-19 concerns for an employee to help identify key concerns and any further adjustments required to support them at work; Staff are made aware of sources of information that will assist staff wellbeing such as: The Department for Education is providing additional support for both pupil and staff wellbeing in the current situation.
-Information about the extra mental health support for pupils and teachers is available; The Education Support Partnership provides a free helpline for school staff and targeted support for mental health and wellbeing.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) from home'); Remote H&S support is available via the Duty Officer by Tel: 01772 538877 or email HS&Q Team at: health.safety@lancashire.gov.uk; • In circumstances where staff are homeworking for more than one month at a time, a Homeworker Checklist & Risk Assessment (see link to above web page) will be completed to identify any issues or concerns.
+The finding will be discussed with the line manager at school and further action taken where necessary.
+Stress and Anxiety str Iov le rene en menne en g Senior personnel monitor working arrangements and offer support and advice where necessary; • Staff are able to contact colleagues or managers for advice and support, or just for reassurance, during the normal working day; • A process is available for individuals to report concerns over breaches of school safe working policy/guidelines so that intervention can occur; • Where a member of staff returning to the workplace has raised concerns about their safety or wellbeing due to the risk of COVID-19, where necessary their line manager will complete a risk assessment addressing COVID-19 concerns for an employee to help identify key concerns and any further adjustments required to support them at work; Staff are made aware of sources of information that will assist staff wellbeing such as: Employee Wellbeing MIND web site H&S COVID-19 web page The Department for Education is providing additional support for both pupil and staff wellbeing in the current situation.
+Information about the extra mental health support for pupils and teachers is available; • The Education Support Partnership provides a free helpline for school staff and targeted support for mental health and wellbeing.